Hey there, Internet.

 Allow me to now introduce you to the basic philosophy of science.
 It all begins by embracing the doctrine of philosophical skepticism.
 You will never, ever, "know" anything about the external world with infallible philosophical certainty.
 That is an insurmountable problem, and no one is ever going to solve it.
 Just accept that already and get over it.
 That being said, it is important to remind ourselves that nobody ever uses the word "knowledge" in that kind of absolute philosophical sense.
 Knowledge does not have to be perfectly infallibly inerrant before we can confidently declare it as such.
 All it means is that, god forbid, we might just have to admit that we're going to be wrong from time to time... and that's okay!

 It cannot be stressed enough that scientists are simply not interested in the assignment of arbitrary truth values to linguistic propositions.
 Rather, science is all about the generation of empirically predictive models.
 Nobody believes in the current laws physics out of respect for the capital-T "Truth."
-We believe them because they have a demonstrable capacity to predict the outcomes of our actions.
+We believe them because they parsimoniously explain a wide body of prior empirical observations while simultaneously granting us the power to predict the consequences of our actions.
 We therefore choose to continue applying them for all future empirical predictions, and we are more than happy to stop applying them if/when something better happens to come along.
-That is what knowledge means in the scientific world, because it is the only conception of knowledge that actually works.
-We therefore "know" the second law of thermodynamics is true, just like we also "know" that, in principle, it could all hypothetically get proven wrong tomorrow.
-Contrary to what wannabe philosophers may tell you, these two propositions are perfectly compatible.
+That is what knowledge means in the scientific world, because it is the only conception of knowledge that actually does somethings useful.
+We therefore know the second law of thermodynamics is true, just as we also know that, in principle, it could all hypothetically get proven wrong tomorrow.
+Contrary to what wannabe internet philosophers may tell you, these two propositions are perfectly compatible.

 Notice also how this is the exact same standard of knowledge that everyone implicitly utilizes throughout their daily lives.
 When you look both ways to cross the street, you don't stop to wonder if that speeding bus is merely an illusory concoction of some prankster demon.
 You accept the mandates of your prior experience plus the empirically predictive models of high speed collisions.
 That is the closest thing to philosophical "knowledge" you are ever going to get in this world, so why not just bite the bullet and accept it for what it is?
 Pure, Gnostic knowledge!

-This is how we "know" that there is no such thing as God.
-It's not because we have collectively scoured the furthest reaches of the multiverse (and beyond), only to turn up empty.
+This is how it is perfectly reasonable to claim knowledge of the fact that there is no such thing as God.
+It has nothing whatsoever with our ability to scour the furthest reaches of the multiverse (and beyond).
 It's because the idea of God has consistently failed to provide us with reliable empirical predictions.
-God therefore has no place in our predictive modeling of the natural world around us, and so we simply choose to leave Him out as a result.
+The burden of proof does not lie with me to philosophically derive God's nonexistence.
+Rather, the burden lies with theists to demonstrate otherwise.
+Furthermore, every concept of God that has ever been proposed has already been shown to be logically incoherent, empirically falsified, incompatible with prior knowledge about the universe, or just outright asserted without any evidence to back it up.
+God therefore has no place in our predictive modeling of the natural world, and so we simply choose to leave Him out as a result.

 Please understand that I'm not the one who created any of these philosophical absurdities with agnostic atheism.
 They were sitting there all along, just hiding within the idea itself.
 All I'm doing is pointing them out, and I'm hardly the first person to do so.
 Yet every time I try to have this conversation with a group of agnostics, they almost always react as if I just threatened to kick their puppies.
 They'll actually say insane things like, "Stop forcing your beliefs on me!" or "why are you so intolerant and judgmental?"
 [Reddit, 2023]---as if merely analyzing a philosophical label were the emotional equivalent of a putting a gun to their heads!
 It's maddening, too, because agnostic atheists are the ones routinely talking shit about Gnostics, often describing them as a bunch of arrogant, unsophisticated, loud-mouth dummy heads.

 And you know what?
 That's perfectly fine!
 It's meaningful, it's consistent, it's honest, and it finally tells us the real reason why agnostics are so ferociously defensive about their label.
-It has nothing whatsoever to do with expressing a rigorous philosophical idea.
-It's all about kowtowing to the emotional sensibilities of religious fanatics.
-When you go out to dinner with your ultra-conservative Christian family, the last thing you want to do is get them all riled up with your non-belief.
+They're not trying to express a rigorous philosophical idea.
+Rather, they're just kowtowing to the emotional sensibilities of religious fanatics.
+When you go out to dinner with your ultra-conservative Christian family, the last thing you want to do is get them all riled up with your non-belief [Reddit, 2024].
 After all, in the eyes of a typical true-believing Christian, it is intrinsically confrontational to express a confident knowledge claim against their cherished beliefs.
 If, however, you just say something timid about merely not being convinced, then it tends to come off as a lot more non-threatening, don't you think?

 The comedian Steven Colbert once famously joked that, "agnostics are just atheists without balls," [Colbert, 2007] and frankly, there's a lot of truth in that statement.
 You worked so hard to tear yourself away from a coercive religious authority, only to then embrace a label that was implicitly shaped by them to placate their sensibilities.
 Words mean things, and the way you use them can say a lot about the forces that control you.
 You would never think twice about strongly affirming the gnostic nonexistence of Santa Claus and vampires, so what exactly is compelling you to fight so hard for God?